OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 - It is generally considered not a good idea to use this method for widely or publicly available websites that will have an average user.
 For example, it wouldn't be a good idea to implement this for a website like Facebook unless it is expected that all users install a special Facebook certificate on every user device which might limit Facebook users to those who cannot or will not install aforementioned certificate
 - While this technique can prevent the user from having to type a password (thus protecting against an average keylogger from stealing it), it is still considered a good idea to consider using some challenge-response mechanism like password as well as the Mutual-TLS client Authentication combined for Authorization purposes.

-If the client is behind an forward proxy which performs network traffic inspection, this may interfere with Mutual-TLS Client authentication depending on the server-side configuration of the website and configuration relationship with the forward proxy.
+If the client is behind an forward proxy which performs network traffic inspection, this may interfere with Mutual-TLS Client Authentication depending on the server-side configuration of the website and configuration relationship with the forward proxy.

 For more information, see: [Client-authenticated TLS handshake](https://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake)

 ### Authentication and Error Messages

-Incorrectly implemented error messages in the case of authentication functionality can be used for the purposes of user ID and password enumeration.
+Incorrectly implemented error messages in the case of Authentication functionality can be used for the purposes of user ID and password enumeration.
 An application should respond (both HTTP and HTML) in a generic manner.

 #### Authentication Responses

-Using any of the authentication mechanisms (login, password reset or password recovery), an application must respond with a generic error message (and typically using HTTP Response code 403 and no significantly different response time) regardless of whether:
+Using any of the Authentication mechanisms (login, password reset or password recovery), an application must respond with a generic error message (and typically using HTTP Response code 403 and no significantly different response time) regardless of whether:

 - The user ID or password was incorrect.
 - The account does not exist.